 2. Silvertip Canyon:

 With a south facing approach you will want to leave early, but once you’re in the canyon it provides a nice cool spot to climb.
 This zone is worth checking out – it’s my favourite place to sport climb in Revelstoke!
-Read more about the area and how to get there here.
+Read more about getting to Silvertip Canyon here.

 4. Blanket Creek:

-Want more beta on rock climbing in Revelstoke?
-Check out these links:
+Want to find out more about climbing in Revelstoke?
+Check out our rock climbing info!